brunocodutra/reducer/README.md

 The full API documentation is available on [docs.rs][docs.home]

-## Examples
+## Example

-To see Reducer in action, check out the [examples] directory.
+To see Reducer in action, check out the [example] directory.

 ## Contribution